 - Add vegetables, salt, pepper, and stir fry over high heat for 1 – 2 minutes.
 Do not cook the vegetables for too long.

 - Add the secret sauce, white vinegar, green chili sauce, and combine all the ingredients together nicely.

 - Simmer the sauce for 1 minute and then add boiled macaroni pasta.
 Combine with the sauce.
 Cook for 1 – 2 minutes for the pasta to absorb the sauces.

 - Add green onion, stir to combine, and masala macaroni is ready.

 - Serve Masala Macaroni warm.

 - Do not cook the vegetables/sauce/macaroni for too long.
-This pasta recipe is all about the quick stir-frying technique to create a smokey flavor.
+This pasta recipe is about the quick stir-frying technique to create a smokey flavour.